Fyodor Schechtel: Death and legacy

 The advent of World War I in 1914, which halted practically all new construction for a decade, brought an end to Schechtel's professional career.
 His last work before the revolution was a wooden tented church in the Moscow suburb of Solomennaya Storozhka, funded by the Tula Militia training camp.
-Schechtel modelled the church on historical Olonetz area models (excluding the integrated belfry, which was uncommon for Olonetz architecture).
+Schechtel modelled the church on historical Olonets area models (excluding the integrated belfry, which was uncommon for Olonets architecture).
 The church was closed in the 1930s, neglected and eventually demolished in the 1960s; a wooden replica was built in 1996-1997.
 Schectel's only post-1917 work, a pavilion at the 1923 All-Russia Agricultural Exhibition, met a similar fate.

 Shechtel cooperated with various planning and design agencies, continued teaching at Stroganov School of Arts and VKhuTEMAS, and even applied to the 1925 Lenin Mausoleum contest (Schechtel's entry), but did not build anything anymore.
 Construction in the USSR, halted by a decade of hostilities, resumed in 1926, the year of Schechtel's death.

 In 1918, the architect was evicted from his house on Bolshaya Sadovaya and had to live with his daughter, Vera Tonkova (née Schechtel).
 Of Schechtel's four children, two of them — Vera Tonkova and Lev Zhegin — would become well-known artists.
 According to several accounts, however, Schechtel died in bitter poverty.
 He was interred at Vagankovo Cemetery.

 Schechtel's Art Nouveau was despised by Soviet critics as rotten formalism until the Brezhnev period.
 At the same time, his Neo-Russian structures, such as Yaroslavsky Terminal, which matched the patriotic Soviet rhetoric quite well, were at first tolerated and later praised.
 Many of his Moscow mansions were leased to foreign embassies, have been well maintained and are still in good order inside and out.
 His public buildings, including his theaters and the Taganrog Library, also remain close to their original design externally.